- The peel from 6 clementines

 - Breakfast tea, to serve

-- Full cream milk, coconut drink or tiger nut drink, to serve
+- Full cream milk, coconut milk or tiger nut drink, to serve

-- Honey or maple syrup (optional), to serve
+- Caster sugar, honey or maple syrup, to serve

 Prep: 10 mins | Cook: 90-120 mins